GiftDavidson/Naija-on-Wheels-A-Data-Driven-Dashboard-for-Navigating-Nigeria-s-Dynamic-Automotive-Landscape-/README.md

 Key Performance Indicator (KPI) Cards: Located at the top, these provide a clear, at-a-glance summary of the average vehicle's vital statistics: Price (₦21M), Mileage (14K km), Horsepower (132 hp), and Engine Size (2.2k).

-Bar Chart (Top 10 Car Models): This visualization ranks the most popular car brands, clearly showing Toyota as the dominant leader, followed by other brands like SsangYong, GMC, etc., highlighting market brand loyalty.
+Bar Chart (Top 10 Car Models): This visualization ranks the most popular car brands, clearly showing Toyota as the dominant leader, followed by other brands like Suzuki, GMC, etc., highlighting market brand loyalty.

 Pie Chart (Transmission Type): A classic pie chart breaks down the proportion of vehicles with Automatic (18%) vs. Manual (22%) transmissions, revealing a nearly balanced market preference with a slight lean towards manual gearboxes.